Venice for Visitors logo

 • Boats tend to be less crowded as you go toward San Marco and the Lido in the evening, when daytrippers are heading back to the railroad station and buses in the Piazzale Roma.
 If you're arriving late in the day with luggage (preferably a single small suitcase or backpack), taking a Line 1 vaporetto in the San Marco direction is likely to be easier than it would be during the daylight hours.

-To cross the Grand Canal:
+3. To cross the Grand Canal:

 Only four bridges cross the Canal Grande, which measures about 4 km or 2.5 miles between the Piazzale Roma and the Piazza San Marco.

 A handful of large gondolas called traghetti (ferries) provide a shuttle service across the canal at other locations, but schedules can be spotty (especially outside of business hours).
+Hopping on and off the No. 1 vaporetto offers an easy, cost-free way to cross the canal at many points if you've purchased a Travel Pass that provides unlimited travel for a set period.

-Line 1 end to end (sightseeing):
+4. Line 1 end to end (sightseeing):

-During its hour-long trip along the Grand Canal, the No. 1 vaporetto passes more than 170 buildings, including palazzi in a variety of architectural styles that date back, in some cases, to the 13th Century.
+During its nearly hour-long trip along the Grand Canal, the No. 1 vaporetto passes more than 170 buildings, including palazzi in a variety of architectural styles that date back, in some cases, to the 13th Century.

 Some of these palazzi are now hotels, others are civic buildings (including the municipal Casinò), a few are museums, and many are still private residences.
 They're especially beautiful at night, when you can catch glimpses of beamed ceilings, elaborate chandeliers, and other interior features from your floating observation platform.